vvh24/is373/1-README.md

-# Welcome to student survival guide to cloud computing concepts :)
+# Welcome to the student survival guide to cloud computing concepts :)
 ---
-title: Table of Content
+title: Table of Contents
-order: 1
+order: 0
 ---
 <h5>This is a guide for beginners to understand cloud computing.
 Below is the table of contents to the guide, and on the side are the different links</h5>